How to apply

 Stage 1: You submit an application in English.
 Inform yourself what is required knowledge before deciding whether you should apply.
 Also check the FAQ section.

-• Application form: The application form can be dowloaded from the website.
+• Application form: The application form can only be downloaded during application periods.
 If you fill it in electronically, make sure your entries have been saved before you send the form.
 Empty forms cannot be considered for assessment.
 If you fill in the form manually and scan it, entries need to be legible.
-It is not advisable to use phootgraphs, watch your file size!
 Partly filled-in application forms or illegible entries lead to applications not being considered.

 • CV: Provide a current CV with the following specifics: Font = Arial, font size = 11 pt, line spacing = 15 pt, all margins 2 cm